Supervillain: Notable supervillains

 In 1911, Fantômas emerged, created by Marcel Allain and Pierre Souvestre.
 A master of disguise and crime, Fantômas became an iconic figure in French popular culture.
 Filmmaker Louis Feuillade further solidified his fame by directing five silent serials starring the character: Fantômas (1913), Juve contre Fantômas (1913), Le Mort Qui Tue (1913), Fantômas contre Fantômas (1914), and Le Faux Magistrat (1914).
 After the success of the first Fantômas serial, Feuillade had been criticized for glorifying outlaws, his next serial for Gaumont, Judex, starred this time a positive hero, a mysterious avenger conceived as an honest version of Fantômas.
 Judex was himself featured in various adaptations, sequels and remakes.
 The original Judex serial was released in the United States and appears to have been an inspiration for the American pulp character The Shadow, who was himself an inspiration for Batman.

 Fu Manchu is an archetypal evil criminal genius and mad scientist created by English author Sax Rohmer in 1913.
 The Fu Manchu moustache became integral to stereotypical cinematic and television depictions of Chinese villains.
 Between 1965 and 1969 Christopher Lee played Fu Manchu five times in film, and in 1973 the character first appeared in Marvel Comics.

 The James Bond arch-villain Ernst Stavro Blofeld (whose scenes often show him sitting on an armchair stroking his cat, his face unseen) has influenced supervillain tropes in popular cinema, including parodies like Dr. Claw and M.A.D.
 Cat from the Inspector Gadget animated series, Dr. Evil and Mr. Bigglesworth from the Austin Powers film series, or Dr. Blowhole from the animated TV series The Penguins of Madagascar.

 The overarching villain of Star Wars, Emperor Palpatine, leads the tyrannical Galactic Empire, and was inspired by real-world tyrannical leaders.

+While most supervillains are typically focused on selfish aspirations, there are some who come from tragic circumstances, similar to that of a superhero's.
+One such example includes Mr. Freeze, a villain from the Batman comics.
+While originally devised as a simple ice-themed villain, Freeze was later rewritten by Paul Dini to be a tragic character for Batman: The Animated Series, wherein his motivations in supervillainy are to save his wife from a mysterious virus, for which he has incubated her within a cryochamber, placing her in cryostasis.
+After the success of the episode, Mr. Freeze was later retconned within DC comics to reflect the version depicted in the animated series.